-8 Steps Toward Healing When Your Relationship Is Falling Apart
+8 Ways To Save Your Relationship When It's Falling Apart

-Now of course, if you're facing the possibility of a breakup right now, you don't need to lose hope just yet.
+If you're facing the possibility of a breakup right now, don't lose hope just yet.
 Just because you're in hot water doesn't necessarily mean you need to throw in the towel.
 If you care deeply about your partner and you're both committed to making the relationship work, there's almost always a way to rebuild.
-For couples who are struggling and mutually do want to try to work things out, heal, and ultimately stay together if possible, here's some advice on how to proceed:

 Don't sit around trying to fix your relationship all by yourself—it just won't work.
 Get your partner involved if they aren't already: Talk to them honestly about your concerns, and let them know that you're contemplating whether the relationship can really work.
 Don't threaten them with a breakup, but make sure they truly understand how seriously you're taking these issues.

 "Try not to blindside them, especially if you haven't shared those concerns before.
 Give them a chance to change," Zimmerman says.
 "Be kind but totally honest.
 This is the time when there's nothing to lose."